 - Improve your skills through Social Sailing Sessions & Development Coaching Social Sailing Page

-- Sharing Joys of Sailing with children and adults with disabilities Sailability Page
+- Sharing Joys of Sailing with children and adults with disabilities Sailability page

-- Sailcamp A week of unforgettable fun
+- Sailcamp A week of unforgettable fun on the water for our 8-16 year old club members

 We operate as part of the Royal Yachting Association´s Sailability initiative bringing the exhilaration, self reliance and freedom that sailing brings to all people.